Files and Directories¶

-In addition to to this single hard-coded directory both OpenMW and OpenMW CS need a place to seek for a actuals data files of the game: textures, 3D models, sounds and record files that store objects in game; dialogues an so one.
+In addition to to this single hard-coded directory both OpenMW and OpenMW CS need a place to search for actual data files of the game: textures, 3D models, sounds and record files that store objects in game; dialogues and so on.
 These files are called content files.
 We support multiple such paths (we call them data paths) as specified in the configuration.
 Usually one data path points to the directory where the original Morrowind game is either installed or unpacked to.
 You are free to specify as many data paths as you would like, however, there is one special data path that, as described later, which is used to store newly created content files.

-The original Morrowind engine by Bethesda Softworks uses two types of content files: esm (master) and esp (plugin).
+The original Morrowind engine by Bethesda Softworks uses two types of content files: ESM (master) and ESP (plugin).
 The distinction between those two is not clear, and often confusing.
-One would expect the esm (master) file to be used to specify one master, which is then modified by the esp plugins.
+One would expect the ESM (master) file to be used to specify one master, which is then modified by the ESP plugins.
 And indeed: this is the basic idea.
-However, the official expansions were also made as ESM files, even though they could essentially be described as really large plugins, and therefore would rather use esp files.
+However, the official expansions were also made as ESM files, even though they could essentially be described as really large plugins, and therefore should have been ESP files.
 There were technical reasons behind this decision – somewhat valid in the case of the original engine, but clearly it is better to create a system that can be used in a more sensible way.
 OpenMW achieves this with our own content file types.

 We support both ESM and ESP files, but in order to make use of new features in OpenMW one should consider using new file types designed with our engine in mind: game files and addon files, collectively called content files.